arckadious/fizzbuzz/README.md

 ### Run Tests

-> MariaDB database need to be initialized and available ('make tests' use MySQL database from [api config file](./parameters/parameters.json)).
+> MariaDB database needs to be initialized and available ('make tests' use MySQL database from [api config file](./parameters/parameters.json)).

 ````:shell
 make tests